ancientjpeg/RTSTFT/docs/paper.md

 # Mathematics

 For this section explaining the math behind RTSTFT, I will be using *extremely* explicit notation.
 For any readers with a background in maths, it will likely seem like overkill, but I do so in order to create an explanation that I wish had existed when I was learning all of this on my own.
-The following explanation is intended for a anyone with only a fuzzy recollection of highschool-level calculus, and insists upon instilling the reader with a deep understanding of the actual mechanisms and reasoning behind the math instead of just the computations alone.
+The following explanation is intended for a anyone with only a fuzzy recollection of highschool level calculus, and insists upon instilling the reader with a deep understanding of the actual mechanisms and reasoning behind the math instead of just the computations alone.

 ## An Overview of the Fourier Transform

-For some set of $N$ input values $x_{input}$, the Discrete Fourier Transform (DFT) will return an array of values $x_{output}$ at an index $k$ defined as:
+For some set of $N$ input values $x_{input}$, the Discrete Fourier Transform (DFT) will return an array of values $x_{output}$ at an index $k$ defined as\footnote{For those who may not know: the sigma symbol $\sum$ simply indicates adding up the values of an expression for all integers in the given range.
+As such, $\sum_{n=0}^{N - 1}f(n)$ simply indicates determining the output of $f(n)$ for all $n$ from $0$ to $N -1$, and then summing all these values together.}:

 $$\displaystyle x_{output}[k] = \sum_{n=0}^{N - 1}{x_{input}[n] \cdot e^{\frac{i2\pi kn}{N}}}$$

 Note that this set of input values, or "signal" as it will be hereon referred to, is zero-indexed, hence taking the sum from 0 to N-1.
 This equation may certainly seem a little daunting, but we can break it down a bit by noting that it shares the form of Euler's formula, $e^{ix} = \cos{x} + i\sin{x}$.
-Applying this, we get\footnote{Wikipedia}:
+Applying this, we get the following\footnote{Wikipedia}:

 $$\displaystyle x_{output}[k] = \sum_{n=0}^{N - 1}{x_{input}[n] \cdot (\cos(\frac{i2\pi kn}{N}) + i\sin(\frac{i2\pi kn}{N}))}$$